 What are you working on this week?
-Have you been reading any good non-fiction lately?
+Any good non-fiction books I should add to my list?